Falconbury Logo

 Course overview

-A transport manager has full, and legal, responsibility of transport operations and managing human error is a significant factor that needs to be understood in today’s commercial environment.
+A transport manager has full, and legal, responsibility for an organisation's transport operations.
+Managing human error is a significant factor which the transport manager needs take into account when performing this important role.
+It's crucial that this risk is fully understood and carefully managed in today’s commercial environment.

-This specialist one-day event has been designed to focus specifically on the particular scenarios and risks associated with the transport sector.
+This specialist one-day event will help you identify different ways to review and improve work processes so as to reduce the chance of human error in the future.
+It has been designed to focus specifically on the particular scenarios and risks associated with the transport sector.
 Two fundamental questions are considered during this programme:

 1. How significant a factor is human error in transport operations?